 It must have been different to be an international student back then – you couldn’t take for granted what kind of food or community you might have.
 Was it a huge adjustment?

-You have worked with musical legends such as Peter Gabriel and Herbie Hancock, and were responsible for the world’s first webcast.
+You have worked with musical legends such as Peter Gabriel and Herbie Hancock, and you were responsible for the world’s first webcast.
 I think you were at Apple then, which is known for connecting creativity and cutting-edge technology.
 Could you tell us about your role there?

 For many young people, working in an iconic Silicon Valley company is success.
 As someone who has been there and done that, what’s your advice to students on defining goals for success?

 One of the people who came to Apple from Xerox, [graphical user interface creator] Alan Kay, said, “If you want predict the future, invent it.”
 Earlier, IBM and other companies were on the East Coast.
 They called the West Coast the ‘Left Coast’ because of the hippie movement.
 The mainstream thought of it as ‘counterculture’.
 Actually, it was the biggest positive cultural revolution.
 The anchors were Berkeley and Stanford – highly educated people who were sick of wars and all that.
-Whatever they did, they did with a passion to improve the world, not return on investment.
+Whatever they did, they did with a passion to improve the world, not for return on investment.
 You should not think of Silicon Valley as a location, and create an Indian Silicon Valley, or a German one, with buildings and internet, and dish out money.
 It’s about the mindset: how do I make the world a better place?
 See your passion, where you want to make a difference, and go for it!
-Kodak, Sun Microsystems, Palm disappeared – that old way of joining the company is now out the window.
-You’ve heard the term ‘gig economy’… people get together around their passion.
+Kodak, Sun Microsystems, Palm disappeared – that old way of joining a company is now out the window.
+I’ve mentioned the term ‘gig economy’… people get together around their passion.
 Cloud, big data, biotech – wherever your interests are, you group with people.
 That will be the most fulfilling, and the best chance to go anywhere.